logo

 AJ Bell Tesco plc

-AJ Bell's SIPP is a popular choice thanks to the brand's reputation for good customer service, low fees, and a wide range of assets to invest your SIPP in.
+AJ Bell's A self-invested personal pension (SIPP) is a type of private pension that allows you to control the specific investments that make up your pension fundSIPPinfo is a popular choice thanks to the brand's reputation for good customer service, low fees, and a wide range of assets to invest your SIPP in.
 If you decide to take a DIY approach, you'll be able to choose from the majority of UK shares, stocks from 24 international share markets, and over 2,000 funds, as well as investment trusts, bonds and Exchange-traded funds (ETFs).
 There's no fractional shares at AJ Bell, though, which is a shame.

-If you decide to use a ready-made portfolio for your SIPP, AJ Bell offers 16 different options, all suggested as top choices by the AJ Bell investment team.
+If you decide to use a A ready-made portfolio is a pre-made collection of investments that have been put together by investment experts.
+They are designed to be a simple option for those who don’t want to choose individual stocks or funds for themselves.ready-made portfolioinfo for your SIPP, AJ Bell offers 16 different options, all suggested as top choices by the AJ Bell investment team.
 For those who want as little responsibility for investment choices as possible, AJ Bell suggests their AJ Bell Balanced fund.
 Over the past five years, this has produced 29% returns for investors.
 That's not spectacular considering Vanguard's recommended fund produced returns of 88.1% over the same period, but it's just one option among many AJ Bell offers so I'd advise checking the Key Investor Information Document (KIID) that every fund should provide, where you'll find past performance data.

 On fees, AJ Bell is one of the lowest-priced investment platforms in the UK, although watch out for dealing fees which can add up.